 In simple words, an ovarian reserve is the egg bank in the ovary that will ultimately produce a baby.
 It is a bank where eggs are only debited and never credited.
 Women are born with eggs enough to last them a lifetime.
 These eggs reduce in quantity and quality as age advances.
 The quality and quantity may be poor and low in older women, also due to various external and internal reasons.

-Many of these eggs are of such poor quality that they will not fertilize with sperm, and even in the case that the fertilization is successful, the poor embryo is most likely to end in miscarriage.
+Many of these eggs are of such poor quality that they will not fertilise with sperm, and even in the case that the fertilisation is successful, the poor embryo is most likely to end in miscarriage.
 Here is where ORT comes to evaluate the reserve.

-What Is the Meaning of Ovarian Reserving Testing?
+What Is the Meaning of Ovarian Reserving Testing (ORT)?

-No doubt, the most important factor affecting the quality and quantity of the eggs in the ovary is age.
+Age is undoubtedly the most important factor affecting the quality and quantity of the eggs in the ovary.
 Both decline in the process of ageing, as do many other physical faculties.
 That is why conceiving at the right time is important.

 3. Medical History

-- Ovaries that require surgery for the treatment of removal of a cyst can reduce or damage the ovarian reserve.
+- Ovaries that require surgery for the removal of a cyst can reduce or damage the ovarian reserve.